Ascot lines of the London and South Western Railway: Into and through Reading

-At the time of the Staines, Wokingham and Woking Railway Act 1853 (16 & 17 Vict. c. lxxxv), it had declared that its objective was to reach Oxford.
+At the time of the Staines, Wokingham, and Woking Railway Act 1853, it had declared that its objective was to reach Oxford.
 The Great Western Railway was dominant at Reading and Oxford, and the GWR was a broad gauge railway, preventing any through running.
 The SW&WJR was encouraged when an act of Parliament of 31 July 1854, the Great Western, Birmingham and Chester Railways Act 1854 (17 & 18 Vict. c. ccxxii), required the GWR to add narrow gauge to its line between Oxford and Basingstoke.
 This was to facilitate access by the Oxford, Worcester and Wolverhampton Railway to the LSWR at Basingstoke.

 The GWR converted its line from Oxford to Reading and from Reading to Basingstoke to mixed gauge on 22 December 1856.
 On the same date it opened the Reading Loop, a west-to-south connection between those two lines.
 The mixed gauge was not brought into Reading station, and was only available as a by-pass, in accordance with the strict terms of the act.
 The by-pass line was a mile to the west of Reading station, and the GWR was disinclined to facilitate the intruder.
 The SW&WJR negotiated with the OW&WR to seek support and access to the north over their line.

 The SW&WJR went to Parliament in 1855 with a bill for a connecting line from the SER station to the mixed gauge lines, but the Commons committee rejected the proposal.
-By now both the LSWR (as sponsors of the SW&WJR) and the SER had become determined to get some connection at Reading, and the GWR accepted the inevitability of it.
-In June 1856 the SER planned a line at Reading to reach the Oxford and Basingstoke line to the west of Reading; would cost £30,000.
+By now, both the LSWR (as sponsors of the SW&WJR) and the SER had become determined to get some connection at Reading, and the GWR accepted the inevitability of it.
+In June 1856 the SER planned a line at Reading to reach the Oxford and Basingstoke line to the west of Reading, which would cost £30,000.
 The SW&WJR also wanted a line to join the GWR "in the parish of Tilehurst", in other words on the west side of Reading.
 This would diverge from the SER line on the approaches to Reading and pass under the GWR main line, running past Reading GWR on the north side.
 The SW&WJ Bill was passed on 27 July 1857, not being opposed by the GWR.